mat1ja/php_query_helper/README.md

 #### Output
 ```
-DELETE FROM user WHERE id = :par_1
+DELETE FROM user WHERE id = :par_1 LIMIT 1

 Array
 (
     [par_1] => 10
 )

 ```